Principles-of-Software/Principles-of-Software/docs/abstraction.md

 ## Reasoning About ADTs
 The best way to start coding is to design and plan carefully by writing specifications, representation invariants, and abstraction functions.
 However, more is needed.
 After designing and implementing according to spec, the code must be verified using reasoning.
 Verification aims to prove that its implementation satisfies the specifications.
 Verification can be difficult, depending on the program.
 Luckily, it is also possible to use proofs to verify that the representation invariant holds.

-In Java, we can add a **`checkRep()`** method that <span style="color:blue;">checks implementation by verifying the representation invariant after each method</span>.
+In Java, we can add a **`checkRep()` method** that <span style="color:blue;">checks implementation by verifying the representation invariant after each method</span>.
 Of course, if the ADT is immutable, the representation invariant does not require checking beforehand, but it is always good practice to make sure.
 Unfortunately, exhaustively testing for representation exposures is often impossible, so we have to choose well what goes into the `checkRep()` method.

 Through reasoning, we can prove that all objects satisfy the representation invariant.
 Know how to use reasoning appropriately; thorough testing can be easier than representation invariants to implement.
 When it is not, we can prove that all objects satisfy the representation invariant through induction and considering all ways to make a new object with creators and producers.

 ## Induction
-Reasoning about ADT's uses induction.
+Reasoning about ADTs uses induction.
 When reasoning about representation invariants, the inductive step must consider all possible changes to the representation, including representation exposure.
 If the proof does not account for representation exposure, this is invalid.

 The steps to successful induction are as follows: